gnodking7/PINN-California-Delta/README.md

 This study focuses on the region (figure above) in California-Delta estuary where the 1D Advection-dispersion equation is applicable.
 Three stations are of interests as they align close to a line: Martinez at stations #359, Port Chicago at stations #358, and Chipps Island at #362.
 Outflow, as measured in cubic feet per second (CFS), and salinity, represented as electrical conductivity (EC) in micro-Siemens/cm (S/cm), are monitored at these stations.
 Outflow corresponds to the input of the model, and salinity the output of the model.

-Daily simulated Delta SimulationModel II (DSM2) outflow and salinity data during the period from 1 January 1991 to 31 December 2017 at these three stations are used for training and testing.
-Specifically, we consider two chronological-split schemes consisting of around 77% training and 22% testing:
+Daily simulated Delta SimulationModel II (DSM2) outflow and salinity data during the period from 1 January 1991 to 31 December 2017 at these three stations are used.

-* Training: 1997-2017, Testing: 1991-1996
-* Training: 1991-2011, Testing: 2012-2017

 ### Input (outflow) Preprocessing